denizberfinkarakoc/denizberfinkarakoc.github.io/_pages/about.md

 My research centers on understanding and enhancing the resilience of cyber-physical-social systems.
 These complex systems incorporate computerized, physical, and societal components.
 Given the societal reliance on their continuous operation, safeguarding them against risks is paramount.
 However, resilience is multi-dimensional.
 For every real-world system, (i) resilience against what?, (ii) resilience for whom?, and (iii) resilience at what cost? must be discerned.
 My research vision is to cultivate multi-dimensional resilience across agri-food, transportation, and infrastructural systems.

+I earned my M.S. degree from the School of Industrial and Systems Engineering in the [University of Oklahoma](https://www.ou.edu/coe/ise), where I was advised by [Dr. Kash Barker](https://www.ou.edu/systemslab/).
+My thesis delves into enhancing the resilience of interdependent infrastructure networks with a social vulnerability and equity emphasis.

-I am currently a senior Ph.D. candidate in the Department of Civil and Environmental Engineering at the [University of Illinois Urbana-Champaign](https://cee.illinois.edu/) with the specialization area of Sustainable and Resilient Infrastructure Systems, where I am advised by [Dr. Megan Konar](https://mkonar.cee.illinois.edu/).
+Currently, I am a senior Ph.D. candidate in the Department of Civil and Environmental Engineering at the [University of Illinois Urbana-Champaign](https://cee.illinois.edu/) with the specialization area of Sustainable and Resilient Infrastructure Systems, where I am advised by [Dr. Megan Konar](https://mkonar.cee.illinois.edu/).
 My dissertation focuses on the resilience of agri-food flow networks and their supporting transportation architecture across spatial scales.

 Honors